Louangphrabang, Laos: Serenity & Spirituality

 On the way home, I would recommend a stop at the Laos Buffalo Dairy, which has a lovely small café where you can enjoy a cheese plate and locally flavored ice cream produced by water buffalo (I had black sesame and caramel, in case you were wondering).
 We were actually waited on by one of the owners, who explained their project, which helps to ensure the health of the water buffalo and provide nutritional support to the families in the area.
 Tours are offered.

 We also took a half-day hike to Tad Sae waterfall with Tiger Trails (they offer a number of hiking excursions in the region; also check out Ecotourism Laos for other multi-day hike options).
 The Initial portion of the hike was quite enjoyable, as well as the visit to the village.
 The second part of the hike to the waterfall self was mostly walking on a dirt road, not ideal, but the waterfalls were lovely to see.
 We hiked in the back way, past two other sections of waterfalls, which were quite stunning, before arriving at the bigger waterfall, which was a little more commercial and crowded.
-As a sidenote, you may, or may not know that Las was the most continuously bombed country in the world, during the Vietnam war.
+As a sidenote, you may, or may not know that Laos was the most continuously bombed country in the world, during the Vietnam war.
 As such, many of the beautiful forests and mountains that you see still have unexploded ordinances, which is a very sad and unfortunate reality.

 Visit the Mandalao Elephant Conservation site

 I cannot highly recommend a visit to this wonderful elephant conservation project.
 Elephants historically have had very tough lives in Laos, commonly used for logging and industry.
 During and after the Vietnam war, a large number of them were also killed by bombs and unexploded ordinances.
 Unfortunately, there are still elephant camps in the area that allow for riding of the elephants (and often mistreat the elephants).
-Mandalao rescues young elephants from the writing camps, as well as from the logging industry and works to release the elephants that they can back into the wild.
+Mandalao rescues young elephants from riding camps, as well as from the logging industry and works to release the elephants that they can back into the wild.
 The ones that are not able to be released into the wild of a glorious life of eating endlessly and taking walks through the forest.
 The half-day excursion had a pretty short walk and not much time with the elephants at all, while the half-day allowed us a lot more time to see the elephants as well as see a local village, the hike was not physically strenuous and it was a lovely and enjoyable experience.
 There is an on-site restaurant and hotel, and the facility is quite close to the train station.

 If you have 2 to 3 days on hand, and want a more in-depth experience, I would recommend looking into the Elephant Conservation Center in Sainyabuli.